ranshul/ranshul.github.io/_posts/2014-02-17-wave-particle.md

 [^4]: In QM, momentum and position are observables and conjugate variables.
 A well-known result of Fourier analysis is the uncertainty relation $$ \Delta x\Delta y\leq\frac{1}{2} $$ for two conjugate variables $$ x $$ and $$ y $$.
 This tells us that our measurements of position and momentum must not commute and is an intuitive basis for the commutation relation $$ [x,p]=\iota\hbar $$.

-[^5]: shine light on a metal and energy comes out.
+[^5]: Shine light on a metal and energy comes out.

+[^6]: It would be very remiss of me if I didn't mention that the phrases "have meaning" and "can be measured" are quite misleading when ascribed to the 4 properties mentioned.

+[^spoiler]: Quantum Field Theory says that everything is a field - waves and particles are special states obtained by disturbing it.

+*[QM]: Quantum Mechanics